-- "Unrestricted General"
+- Unrestricted General Funds

-- "Designated General"
+- Designated General Funds

-- "Other"
+- Other Funds

-- "Federal" fund groups
+- Federal Funds

 The four standard fund groups are helpful to the legislature and the public because they indicate the level of discretion the legislature has over the use of the funding.
 The fund groups' definition and the legislative level of discretion is indicated below.